 Go out for dinner at nearly any restaurant and you’ll soon see that today’s glasses are not made with those drink sizes in mind.
-Many of the wine glasses today hold 16 ounces or more which is more than half of a bottle of wine; this translates to more than four servings of alcohol.
-Many beer glasses hold 20 ounces or more of beer or malt beverages; this represents nearly two servings of alcohol.
+Many wine glasses today hold 16 ounces or more, which is more than half of a bottle of wine.
+This translates to more than four servings of alcohol.
+Many beer glasses hold 20 ounces or more of beer or malt beverages.
+This represents nearly two servings of alcohol.
 Mixed liquor drinks can be even more confusing and can contain anywhere from 1 to 5 ounces of distilled liquor.
 Doing just a little research into what you are drinking can demonstrate how easy it is to binge drink.

 Is Binge Drinking a Sign of Addiction?

 While not everyone who engages in binge drinking has a problem with addiction, most people who are addicted to alcohol will binge drink.
 It is the progression from binge drinker to alcoholic that can be murky.
 Most who make this transition cannot pinpoint the moment they shifted from binge drinking to drinking alcoholically.
 Start by taking a look at how often you are binge drinking and what consequences you are experiencing as a result of your drinking.
 Binge drinking does appear to involve a pattern.
 It seems that when the pattern veers into heavy drinking regardless of the consequences, you are likely crossing over into an alcohol use disorder (AUD) or addiction.
 Risk factors for developing AUD include the age at which drinking begins, genetic makeup, and individual life experiences.
 While not always the case, regular alcohol use can sometimes cross over into drug use.
 If you find that you are regularly using drugs and alcohol regardless of the consequences, it may be time to get help to stop binge drinking.